maxpou/maxpou.fr/content/posts/2019/2019-11-28-git-cheat-sheet/index.md

     language: 'Japanese'
 ---

 If you find git confusing, I created this little cheat sheet!
-Please, note that I voluntary skipped the basic commands like `git commit`, `git pull/push`...
+Please, note that I voluntarily skipped the basic commands like `git commit`, `git pull/push`...
 This cheat sheet is intended for advanced usage of git.

 ![Git Cheat Sheet](./git-flows.png)